marcelarie/hacker-news-api/DOCU.md

         "score": "534 points",
         "age": "8 hours ago",
         "comments": "134"
-    },
-    ...total of 90
+    }
 ]
 ```
+    ... total of 90 news

-Right now the API can only make 4 calls at a time so if we don't have anything on
+Right now the API can only make 4 calls at a time so if nothing is saved in
-cache and we try to ask for more than `4` pages like so:
+cache and more than `4` pages are requested like this:

 `GET` to `http://localhost:8080/5`